fdformula/FiniteDifferenceFormula.jl/README.md

 30 terms of a Taylor series, the value should be set.
 To have m nonzero terms, n should certainly be larger than m, say, n = m + 8.

-Trick: If 0 ≤ n < 10, no change is made, and it shows the present default value.
+Trick: If 0 ≤ n < 10, no change is made, but it shows the present default value.

 ## Examples